 In the next few exercise steps you will put in attribute details that will define the new project and impact on its future behavior.
 Some of these details are mandatory (indicated in the GUI by an asterisk), whilst others are optional.

-Enter a Code of ‘ProjHSI’.
+Enter an ID of ‘ProjHSI’.
 This is used for internal business purposes in the organization.

 Note: All ‘Code’ values associated with items throughout the exercise document should not contain spaces, so that code names are compatible with other systems and GUIs associated with the Catalog Manager application.